 This Plan presents a new "community benefits program" that utilizes a system of tiered incentives in which projects that provide higher levels of community benefits are permitted greater building heights, increased residential density, and streamlined approval processes.
-Thus, a proposed development project that includes electric vehicle charging stations, street trees, murals, on-site bike parking, rooftop solar, enhanced architectural features, or other defined community amenities can be larger than a building without those features.
+Thus, a proposed development project that includes electric vehicle charging stations, street trees, or other defined community amenities can be larger than a building without those features.
 Given the need for housing at all income levels, this Plan considers the production of housing, in and of itself, to be a community benefit.
 So too are projects that daylight creeks, enhance the vibrancy of City streets, minimize sprawl by contributing to a strong bike and bus networks, or improve the quality of life for community members in other ways.
 While the Plan provides many core amenities throughout the Gateway Area, the incentives program encourages developers to provide additional amenities.
 For more details regarding Community Amenities, see Chapter 2.